TechTalk.

 What you’ll need:

-You – you’re the most important part of this build!
+• You – you’re the most important part of this build!

-Screwdriver – you might be tackling a variety of screw sizes, so a Philips screwdriver with a couple of different sized heads should do the trick.
+• Screwdriver – you might be tackling a variety of screw sizes, so a Philips screwdriver with a couple of different sized heads should do the trick.

-Anti-static strap – wearing this will stop any static damage to your PC’s components
+• Anti-static strap – wearing this will stop any static damage to your PC’s components.

-Bowl – just handy for keeping all your screws in one place.
+• Bowl – just handy for keeping all your screws in one place.

-Flat non-carpeted surface – to work on
+• Flat non-carpeted surface – to work on.

-USB stick with at least 8GB storage – for installing your operating system (OS)
+• USB stick with at least 8GB storage – for installing your operating system (OS).

-Another computer – also for installing your OS
+• Another computer – also for installing your OS.

-All the manuals – this may sound over the top but trust us.
-They contain loads of information that’ll help you with the specific parts you’ve chosen!
+• All the manuals – this may sound over the top but trust us.
+They contain loads of information that’ll help you with the specific parts you’ve chosen.

 Prepare the motherboard

-The motherboard can be a little bit fiddly, so sorting it out before it goes in your PC case will make everything a lot easier.
 And our other very important tip is to read your motherboard’s manual before you start.
-This might seem like a bit of a cop out from us, but different motherboards have different needs – so making sure you understand yours could save you a headache in the future!
+This might seem like a bit of a cop out from us, but different motherboards have their own quirks – so making sure you understand yours could save you a headache in the future!

 Install the CPU